Key Takeaways

 How to Redeem Points

 Using Bilt’s transfer partners is the best way to get maximum value for your Bilt points.
 That’s always where we recommend starting, so be sure to check out our sweet spots for Bilt partners.
-Bilt also has a travel portal that can offer decent redemptions, and it has one other unique option worth mentioning.
+Bilt also has a travel portal that can offer decent redemptions, but not nearly the same value as transferring to partners.

 Bilt Travel Portal